jphaugla/redisearchStock/README.md

 ### load Tickers
 * If PROCESS_DATES is set, these entries should be made (customize as needed)
+  * This will load all the values for 2022 and set the current data to 20220315
 ```bash
 docker exec -it redis redis-cli < hset process_control oldest_value 20220101 current_value 20220315
 ```
 * If PROCESS_RECENTS is set, set list of recent dates to specifically set the MostRecent flag to false
+  * This is needed when loading the next set of values.
+E.g.  Current data is 20220315 and want to ensure three previous dates are false for MostRecent.
 ```bash
 docker exec -it redis redis-cli < sadd remove_current 20220314 20220313 20220312
 ```